seppwc/tealeaf/packages/tokens/README.md

 ### 1. Colors (numeric set)

-TealUI provides users with a curated spectrum of colors to chose from, instead of wildy picking colors from a color picker, we provide a 10 scale tonal sets for Red,Pink,Purple,Indigo,Blue,Teal,Green,Yellow and various greys (grey, warm-grey and cool-grey)
+Tealeaf provides users with a curated spectrum of colors to chose from, instead of wildy picking colors from a color picker, we provide a 10 scale tonal sets for Red,Pink,Purple,Indigo,Blue,Teal,Green,Yellow and various greys (grey, warm-grey and cool-grey)

 color tokens follow the format of: